Bradman381/byco/_projects/drawingmachine.md

 ### Mechanical Design

-Our plotter is primarily constructed out of 1/4" plywood.

-Standard NEMA17 steppers are used for both the linear and angular movements, and a magnetic solenoid is used to lift the pen up and down.
+We constructed our plotter out of 1/4" plywood, and used standard NEMA17 steppers are used for both the linear and angular movements.
+A magnetic solenoid is then used to lift the pen up and down.

 ---

 ### Electronics

-All of the electronics work was done on a piece of perfboard, which included:
+All of the electronics work was done on perfboard, which included:
 - an Arduino Nano microcontroller
-- two DRV8825 stepper drivers
+- two DRV8825 stepper drivers (one for x, one for theta)
 - an IRLB8721 logic-level N-fet for actuating our solenoid
 - connectors broken out for external switches & LEDs